tencentyun/qcloud-documents/product/计算与网络/弹性伸缩/监控伸缩组和子机/监控告警指标_en.md

 - Private network outbound bandwidth
 - Public network outbound bandwidth

-Each indicator supports the following dimensions:
+Each metric supports the following dimensions:

 - Maximum value
 - Minimum value
 - Average value

-## Indicator Aggregation Method
+## Metric Aggregation Method

 Tencent Cloud AS currently only provides the statistics of the "Maximum" value of the monitoring items.